toextendmylimits/Amazon_coding/aws-australia.md

 | 4.
 Median of Two Sorted Arrays |
 | 2055.
 Plates Between Candles |
 | 7.
 Reverse Integer | Tricky with negative nubmer for python
+| 128.
+Longest Consecutive Sequence | Not that difficult